A recount is required to fill a councillor vacancy on the Glenorchy City Council, created by the passing of Councillor Jan Dunsby.

-As ballot papers for the ordinary election had been data entered, a computer calculated result was available not long after the close.
-Daniel Smedley was elected as councillor to serve until the 2026 ordinary elections.
+As ballot papers for the ordinary election of councillors have been data entered, a computer calculated result will be available not long after the close.

-The TEC wrote to candidates not elected at the 2022 election inviting them to participate.
-The period of consent closed at 12 noon on Tuesday 6 February 2024.
+The TEC wrote to the only remaining unsuccessful candidate from the 2022 Tasman Council election, inviting participation.
+The period of consent closed at 12 noon on Monday 11 November 2024.

-As ballot papers for the ordinary election had been data entered, a computer calculated result was available not long after the close.
-Wayne Shoobridge was elected as councillor to serve until the 2026 ordinary elections.
+As ballot papers for the ordinary election of councillors had been data entered, a computer calculated result was available not long after the close.

 Elections, conducted by postal ballot, were held to fill councillor, mayor and deputy mayor positions for all 29 local councils statewide.